CHAPTERS 49-51

 Richard took a steadying breath and got out of the car.
 The rebels waited until they were close.

-The young one spoke first, “Are you Susan?”
+The young one spoke first, “Are you Su-Wei?”

-The man’s eyes narrowed in a warm smile and he extended a hand.
-“I’m Ganymede.
+The man’s monolid eyes scrunched in a calm smile and he extended a hand.
+His voice was warm and deep, “I’m Ganymede.
 We spoke on the phone.”

-That really had to be an alias, Richard thought.
-It made sense, but it only increased his anxiety about trusting these people.
+That could easily be an outright lie, Richard thought, recalling the cloaked voice.
+It made sense they’d want to protect their true identities, but it only increased his anxiety about trusting these people.

 Sesame shook Ganymede’s hand, eager to participate.
-The rebel didn’t question it.
-He likely assumed an explanation would come up eventually.
+The rebel didn’t outwardly question it.

 The older one also shook hands, considerably more serious.
 “Noran Kaczmarek.
 Friends call me Rann.”

-Richard nodded, trying to suppress an urge to look at Sue.
-She’d read him as much as she could dig up about the Conxence during the hour and a half drive to the capital.
-Kaczmarek was the leader of the entire operation.
+Richard nodded, trying to suppress an urge to look at Su.
+She’d read him as much as she could dig up about the Conxence during the drive to the capital.
+Kaczmarek was the bold-faced leader of the entire operation.

-“Thank you for meeting with us so urgently,” Sue said.
+“Thank you for meeting with us so urgently,” Su said.

 “Of course,” Kaczmarek said.
 “So, run us through the situation in a little more detail.
 What are we up against?”

-“They attempted to escape tonight, but failed,” Sue was saying.
-Her throat tightened and she paused, taking a moment.
+“They attempted to escape tonight, but failed,” Su was saying.
+Her throat tightened and she paused.
 Richard put a hand on her arm.
 “They were recaptured.
 Something was done to James, we think injected with Q-13.
 He, uh, burst into flames.
 Heather was connected with us at the time, so Sesame relayed the video footage to us, when you called me earlier.”

 The Conxence members exchanged a glance.